Elon Musk says he will resign as Twitter CEO once he finds a replacement

 Twitter announced a new policy on Sunday that took many users aback: It said tweets including links to other social media sites would no longer be allowed, calling such posts "free promotion."

-The policy was quickly reversed, but not before upsetting some of Musk's most ardent supporters.
+The policy was quickly reversed, but not before upsetting some of Musk's most vocal supporters.

-Twitter co-founder Jack Dorsey, who previously voiced supported Musk's takeover of the platform, questioned the policy, saying on Twitter that it "doesn't make sense."
+Twitter co-founder Jack Dorsey, who previously endorsed Musk's takeover of the platform, questioned the policy, saying on Twitter that it "doesn't make sense."

 Others who had backed Musk's bid for Twitter appeared frustrated at the decision.
 Venture capitalist Paul Graham wrote of the policy, "This is the last straw.
 I give up."

-That tweet, also explaining how people could find him on rival social media site Mastodon, triggered a brief suspension of Graham's Twitter account.
+That tweet also pointed to rival social media site Mastodon, triggered a brief suspension of Graham's Twitter account.

 Musk offered a rare apology in response to the outcry.